Hello and Welcome to my Website

 In my library with Tosca

 I didn’t aspire to become a writer until late in life.
 Lack of courage kept me from it.
 Why?
 A shadow from my past.
 Teachers at the German Gymnasium told me I lacked a talent for languages.
 Even in my mother tongue, German, I’d labored to produce a well-written essay and receive a good grade.
 Yet I loved to read.
 From childhood, books were my companions.
 German literature to begin with, then translated works by French, Russian, English-speaking authors, until I could read works in their original versions.
 In my youth I read for pleasure and to nourish a curious mind.
 That curiosity is alive and well today.
 And the old fear of writing?
 It’s gone.
-I hope you’ll read my first two books.
+I hope you’ll read my books.